 The short answer is: Yes.
 The long answer is: Yes, in fact repurposed steel shipping containers are typically more safe and secure than traditional modular structures.
 Here’s why:

-Steel construction offers superior protection from environmental threats
+Steel container construction offers superior protection from environmental threats

 Built from Corten steel – or weathering steel – shipping containers were designed to carry 20,000-30,000 tons and keep goods dry and secure during ocean travel.
 This same sturdy steel resists the elements when containers are modified into a jobsite office, storage facility, mobile restroom, industrial enclosure, schoolroom, home or retail site.